 Mark’s interest in spiritual matters began in the early 1970s when he was introduced to the works of Confucius, Mencius, Lao Tzu and Chuang Tzu.
 He was immediately inspired by Chinese philosophy, in particular Taoism.
 He is a member of the British Taoist Association, a group which aims to bring the authentic teachings of Taoism to the West.

 Mark Forstater’s self-cultivation practices include meditation, yoga, tai chi, as well as massage and self-massage.
 He is currently researching a new book on longevity.
 The Age Of Anxiety is the first Guided Meditation that he has produced.
-Mark has been married twice, has four children and two grandchildren.
+Mark has been married twice, has four children and three grandchildren.